radian-software/selectrum/README.md

 * You can display completions in a child frame using [emacs-mini-frame](https://github.com/muffinmad/emacs-mini-frame).

+The above packages work well in combination and we are collaborating with each other to ensure an optimal experience while not introducing any hard dependencies.
+Our common denominator is the standard Emacs API.

 For other possibly interesting packages see our [wiki](https://github.com/raxod502/selectrum/wiki/) which also contains [configuration